pegasys-fi/docs/docs/sdk/v3/reference/classes/SwapRouter.md

 # Class: SwapRouter

-Represents the Uniswap V2 SwapRouter, and has static methods for helping execute trades.
+Represents the Pegasys V2 SwapRouter, and has static methods for helping execute trades.

 ## Table of contents